muniworth/fp-onboarding/README.md

 </details>

 ### Reduction
-Ken Iverson coined `Reduce` in his 1962 book "A Programming Language", which introduced Iversonian Notation, later described in his Turing award paper "[Notation as a Tool of Thought](https://www.eecg.utoronto.ca/~jzhu/csc326/readings/iverson.pdf)".
+Ken Iverson coined `Reduce` in his 1962 book "A Programming Language", which introduced Iversonian Notation and inspired [APL](https://aplwiki.com/wiki/Simple_examples).
+APL is the subject of his Turing award paper "[Notation as a Tool of Thought](https://www.eecg.utoronto.ca/~jzhu/csc326/readings/iverson.pdf)".
 In the context of arrays, `Reduce` reduces one axis of an N-dimensional array, yielding an (N-1) dimensional array (or scalar).
-In general, `Reduce` reduces a foldable data structure to a summary value one element at a time.
+For now we'll only consider arrays, but in general, `Reduce` reduces a foldable data structure to a summary value one element at a time.
+We classify reductions by the binary function used, called a *reducer* or *folder*.

 |        | Direction     | Operator  | Initial Value | Type Signature            |
 | ------ | ------------- | --------- | ------------- | ------------------------- |